kshetline/tubular_time/README.md

   quarter: 1, // quarter of the year 1-4
   month: 2,
   day: 4,
+  dayOfWeek: 4, // Day of week as 0-6 for Sunday-Saturday
+  dayOfWeekMonthIndex: 1, // Day of week month index, 1-5, e.g. 2 for 2nd Tuesday of the month
   dayOfYear: 35,
   epochDay: 18662, // days since January, 1 1970
   isJulian: false, // true if a Julian calendar date instead of a Gregorian date